richard-hajek/godot-vm-docker/README.md

 with just `<Compile Include="addons\**\*.cs"/>`

 ### Scene takes forever to load!
-The `VM Bridge Manager` node needs to complete the boot process of the VM, to make sure all simulated computers have the docker daemon available.
-I suggest you prepare a loading scene for now.
+The computer nodes need to complete their boot processes.

-I do plan on preparing an EarlyBoot() static call though, which would make it possible to preboot the VM.
+If you wish you can call `BridgeWrapper.PreStart()` which will preboot the VM.

 ### The VM stays running even after the game was killed!
-This is a known issue, for which I apologize and will fix before reaching stable version.
 VM shutdown relies on Godot's _OnTreeExit(), so if the game is abruptly killed, the VM stays running.
-You can manually kill it by killing VirtualBox's process in process explorer.
+You can manually kill it by killing VirtualBox's process in process explorer Any damage done to the machine is irrelevant, it will get fixed on next boot.
-Since the plugin has no use for the machine after it quits and will reset it on next boot anyway, any damage done to it is irrelevant.

 ### Terminal emulator behaves weirdly!
-Terminal is highly WIP currently, as best described by `unsupported = true` on every two lines in `Terminal.cs`.
+Terminal is highly WIP currently, as best described by `unsupported = true` on every literally two lines in `Terminal.cs`.
 But please do report any bugs!